 Why is the Cedar-14 End-of-Life occurring?

-In accordance with Heroku's stack update policy, support for Heroku stacks is synchronized with the release lifecycle of the Ubuntu Long Term Support release on which they are based.
-For Ubuntu 14.04, Canonical’s standard support ended in April 2019.
+Support for Heroku stacks is synchronized with the release lifecycle of the Ubuntu Long Term Support release on which they are based.
+Cedar-14 is based upon Ubuntu 14.04 LTS, for which Canonical's standard five-year support (including availability of bug and security fixes) ended on April 30th, 2019.

 What is the Cedar-14 end-of-life timetable?